yellow-hat-elminster/Eve-Of-War/README.md

 - The reaction modifier for players with higher reputation is improved.
 Players with 20 reputation now will get +7 to reaction instead of +4.
 This essentially makes the progression more even than in the vanilla game (at least compared to how low reputation's are handled).
 - Very low reputation characters will pay less to see a reputation improvement from donating to a church.

-Innocence Re-Conceived Component (BGEE Original Campaign Only)
+**Innocence Re-Conceived Component (BGEE Original Campaign Only)**

-Changes who the game considers to be "innocent", meaning that killing people found in obscure locations (defined as being either a diagonal location or more than one (e,w,s,n) area away from an urban area) will not result in a reputation loss.
+**WARNING: DO NOT USE IF YOU INTEND TO USE DORN OR ARE PLAYING A BLACKGUARD** Changes who the game considers to be "innocent", meaning that killing people found in obscure locations (defined as being either a diagonal location or more than one (e,w,s,n) area away from an urban area) will not result in a reputation loss.

 Also makes it so that if you are a paladin that kills an innocent person you lose your paladin status.
-Rangers however do not face this restriction. **WARNING: DO NOT USE IF YOU INTEND TO USE DORN OR ARE PLAYING A BLACKGUARD**
+Rangers however do not face this restriction.

-Only Autosaves
+**Note: I do not recommend you install the Fixed Insane Difficulty and Only Autosaves components after you have already started a game.
+The results could be very mixed if you do so.**

+**Only Autosaves**

 This Component makes it so that you cannot save the game.
 You must rely on autosaves (and your own wit) to make your way through it.

-Fixed Insane Difficulty
+**Fixed Insane Difficulty**

 This component turns Legacy of Bhaal into effectively a game where you are permanently playing on the insane difficulty setting.

-Note: I do not recommend you install the Fixed Insane Difficulty and Only Autosaves components after you have already started a game.
-The results could be very mixed if you do so.

 Anyways, special thanks to Cuv and Ardanis for helping me figure out the Weidu stuff behind the mod.
 Special thanks to Etamin for their work on the Polish translation.